 “After I left school, I studied nursing and then worked as a nurse for several years in remote areas of Western Australia, in both Aboriginal and mining communities.
 During this time I was well aware of the harsh weather effects on our skin.
 I met Greg in 1989 and a few years later we traveled through Asia, the Middle East, Europe and South America building up life experience.
 These experiences were so influential that we ended up naming our animals after places we visited (Pisa the Maremma, and Rasa and Indi our Kelpies).

-“A few years after returning to Melbourne and having children we decided to make a sea change and purchased a property on the Mornington Peninsula, what is now Green Olive at Red Hill - our life, love and home.
+“A few years after returning to Melbourne and having children we decided to make a sea change and purchased a property on the Mornington Peninsula, what is now Green Olive at Red Hill, winery and olive grove - our life, love and home.
 We planted the olive grove and then decided to open a cafe in Sorrento.
 We are very busy people now but nothing will ever compare to how busy we were during those five years at our cafe in Sorento; we had two young kids and were trying to get a business up and started - two very time consuming endeavours!”

 Pisa the Maremma (left), Sue and Greg O'Donoghue with their kids Sophie and Sam (middle), and the Green Olive at Red Hill property in 2018 (right).

-Over seventeen years of cultivating our farm we’ve established a vineyard; built a farm kitchen and store; launched farm classes, tours and now, body products, including a range of body washes and lotions, olive oil soaps and our signature product, Olive Balm.
+Over seventeen years of cultivating our farm we’ve established a vineyard; built a farm kitchen and store; launched farm tours and now, body products, including a range of body washes and lotions, olive oil soaps and our signature product, Olive Balm.

 “I have used traditional skincare all my life and never thought that it would be negatively impacting my skin until I googled some of the ingredients in my moisturiser - I couldn’t believe it.”
 It is only recently that the effects of traditional beauty products have on our health, has been studied and the results are concerning.
 One study showed that in a group of 2,540 individuals, 97% of them had been exposed to phthalates.
 These phthalates, a group of toxins found in makeup, shampoo, nail polish and body lotions, have been linked to male genital birth defects, decreased sperm counts, and altered pregnancy outcomes in animal studies.
 “Greg and I realised the need for natural skincare products that didn’t put people’s health at risk and saw it as a great opportunity.”